Finite Sample Analysis of Minimax Offline Reinforcement Learning: Completeness, Fast Rates and First-Order Efficiency: Discussion of Related Work

-In the bandit setting, similar results to \cref{thm:efficiency} are obtained by \citet{FosterDylanJ.2019OSL,SmuclerEzequiel2019Auaf}.
+In the non-dynamic setting ($\gamma=0$, also termed the logged bandit problem or cross-sectional causal inference), similar results to \cref{thm:efficiency} are obtained by \citep{FosterDylanJ.2019OSL,SmuclerEzequiel2019Auaf,ChernozhukovVictor2018Dmlf,narita2018,BenkeserD2017Drni}.
 The RL setting is much more complicated in that we need to take dynamics and therefore completeness into account.
-The proof idea of \cref{thm:fast_q,thm:fast_w} is inspired by \citet{DikkalaNishanth2020MEoC}, which studies the minimax estimation of instrumental variable problems.
-The adaption to our setting is not straightforward since the problem for estimating $w_{\epol}$ is not characterized by a conditional moment equation.
+The proof idea of \cref{thm:fast_q,thm:fast_w} is inspired by \citep{DikkalaNishanth2020MEoC}, which studies the minimax estimation of nonparametric instrumental variable problems.
+The adaption to our setting is non-trivial since the problem for estimating $w_{\epol}$ is not characterized by a conditional moment equation.